 Image by Fotogrin on Shutterstock

 Human Resources teams are being called upon to play a pivotal role in the implementation of sustainability in their organizations.
-Leading companies are integrating sustainability into every aspect of their HR life cycle, helping their companies to achieve their sustainability objectives.
+Leading companies are integrating sustainability into every aspect of their HR life cycle, helping them to achieve their sustainability objectives.
 The importance of Human Resources in driving sustainability is too often underestimated.
 That’s why we are sharing some of our favourite resources focused on supporting HR professionals.

 To help meet your sustainability objectives your company will need to invest in empowering your employees to become agents of change.